This Course Is Not Just For Beginners

 We meet on a password-protected online forum.
 You will get a new assignment five times per week for nine weeks (total of 45 assignments).
 I record special videos for the course and share written material for your review each day.
 And I post assignments for you do in writing on the forum each day.
 I, and my team of co-trainers, also read all of your homework and give feedback on each assignment you do.

 We interact with each other daily, but we do not meet at set times (you can come do your work any time of day or night).

-Plan to spend about an hour each day (four days a week) on the forum.
+Plan to spend about an hour each day (five days a week) on the forum.
 Some people need an hour and a half or more each day to absorb the learning materials and to do The Work meditatively.
 If your English is not strong, you may need more time.
-You will also meet with a partner for about an hour each week.
+You will also optionally meet with a partner for about an hour each week.
 The total time is approximately 5 hours/week for eight weeks, which is a total of 40 hours of practice time.

 WARNING: If you do not have the time to dedicate to this course, please do not sign up.
 This course is not for everyone.
 It is a tough course.
 There is a steep learning curve: learning the technology of the forum and learning The Work itself.
-Please be prepared to work hard for about an hour every day, four days per week, sometimes longer if you need it.
+Please be prepared to work hard for about an hour every day, five days per week, sometimes longer if you need it.

-This Course Is a Prerequisite for Other Programs
+The Work 101 is a Prerequisite for Other Programs

 Here’s an Overview of What Will Be Covered During The Course

 1. There is a new assignment 5 days per week.
 You can complete each assignment on your own time.